What gets measured, improves.

 2. Bounce rate

-Bounce rate is the number of emails intercepted and returned by the receiver’s email inbox, divided by the number of emails sent.
-While generally considered to be one of the main “email marketing metrics”, bounce rate is still valuable to sellers.
+Bounce rate is the number of emails intercepted and returned by the recipient’s email inbox, divided by the number of emails sent.
+While generally considered to be more of a marketing metric, bounce rate can still add value to sales optimization.
+There are two types of bounce rates to be aware of:

-Temporary bounces that show the email was sent to a valid email address, but something is blocking it.
+Soft bounce: Temporary bounces that show the email was sent to a valid email address, but something is blocking it.
 Typically, this will include large attachments or a full inbox on the other end.

 How to use bounce rate effectively: